A List of Business Travel Expenses You Can Write Off In 2022 [+PDF]

 At the end of the day, you need to rely on your common sense (or, better yet, the common sense of your CPA or accountant).
 Remember the golden rule: travel expenses must be reasonable and necessary to your business.

-Travel Expense Scenarios for Travel Agents
+Business Travel Expense Scenarios for Travel Agents

 You fly to the annual ASTA conference on Tues. and stay through Fri.
 The entire time is scheduled with conference activities except for breakfasts, which you purchase every morning at the resort cafe and charge to your room.
 On Thurs. night after the conference is over, you take an Uber to meet your long-distance college friend for dinner and drinks.
 You fly out early Friday morning.